herbkoeg/postDateViaRest/README.md

 # postDateViaRest
-Demonstrates posting (serialization and deserialization via Jackson) of a java LocalDate object in a rest request,
+Demonstrates posting (serialization and deserialization via Jackson) of a localdate in a rest request with Wildfly10 environment.